 Process art is focusing on the process instead of the end result and a chance to work on their fine motor skills in the process.
 It’s encouraging children to explore their own ideas.
 However, that does not mean that we cannot provide some new ideas for children.
 Just don’t insist that the children do it “your way.”
 Allow them to be creative.
 You could be surprised at the results.

-BIO: Scott Wiley, an early childhood educator for over 25 years, is editor for Pre-K Pages.
+BIO: Scott Wiley, an early childhood educator for over 25 years, is an editor for Pre-K Pages.
 He blogs at Brick by Brick, exploring the connection between play and learning.
 He enjoys using easel painting almost every week.
 Connect with Scott on Twitter, Facebook, and Pinterest.

 More Painting Activities

 Process Art Painting Activity for Spring or Easter– Invite kids to create with this open ended Spring or Easter process art invitation.
 Instead of creating a craft that is designed to look like the teacher’s sample, preschoolers can paint with the materials provided in any way they’d like to focus on the process.

 Painting with Flyswatters for Preschoolers-Fun creative art explorations can take place just about anywhere.
 We love to take art outside from time to time, especially when the weather is a little cooler in the fall.
 This painting activity is great fun and really messy.
 Make sure you are prepared to clean up lots of spatters.